Know the Signs

 This MY3 tent card includes information about how to stay connected via the MY3 mobile application.

-Add the Know The Signs jpg to your email signature and help us spread the word about the campaign.
+Add the Know The Signs email signature and help us spread the word about the campaign.

 A presentation on the link between suicide prevention and substance abuse, and resources to enhance partnerships between both fields in an effort to improve care.